-Contract services and other income were \$5.3 million during the year ended December 31, 2015, an increase of 65.8% from \$3.2 million for the same period in 2014, due primarily to royalties received on sales of the authorized generic of Vancocin, the product rights to which were acquired in the third quarter of 2014.
+· Contract services and other income were \$5.3 million during the year ended December 31, 2015, an increase of 65.8% from \$3.2 million for the same period in 2014, due primarily to royalties received on sales of the authorized generic of Vancocin, the product rights to which were acquired in the third quarter of 2014.
 In the second quarter of 2015, our authorized generic partner for Vancocin adjusted its estimates for chargebacks, rebates, and other deductions from gross sales for the last five months of 2014, which resulted in a \$1.4 million increase in royalty revenue.
 In the fourth quarter of 2015, our authorized generic partner for Vancocin again adjusted its estimate for chargebacks, rebates, and other deductions from gross sales for the first ten months of 2015, which resulted in a \$0.2 million increase in royalty revenue.
 In November 2015, we launched an authorized generic for Vancocin under our own label, which replaced the authorized generic product previously on the market.
-As a result, we anticipate a decrease in contract services and other income in future periods with a corresponding increase in generic pharmaceutical product revenue.

 As described in Item 1.
-Business - Government Regulations - Unapproved Products, we receive royalties on the net sales of a group of contractmanufactured products, which are marketed by the customer without an FDA-approved NDA.
+Business - Government Regulations - Unapproved Products, we receive royalties on the net sales of a group of contract-manufactured products, which are marketed by the customer without an FDA-approved NDA.
 If the FDA took enforcement action against such customer, the customer may be required to seek FDA approval for the group of products or withdraw them from the market.
-Our royalties on the net sales of these unapproved products were \$0.3 million for both the years ended December 31, 2015 and 2014.
+Our royalties on the net sales of these unapproved products were less than 1% of total revenues the years ended December 31, 2015 and 2014.